sensible-hq/sensible-docs/readme-sync/v0/senseml-reference/400 - configuration-settings/150 - preprocessors.md

 title: "Preprocessors"
 hidden: false
 ---
-The following sections describe the type of preprocessors you can use to clean up your document:
+The following sections describe the value of preprocessors you can use to clean up your document:

 * ligature
 * pageFilter